technoapurva/CodingPuzzles/README.md

 # CodingPuzzles
-These are the coding puzzles that I solve in my leisure time from websites like careercup and geeksforgeeks,
+These are the coding puzzles that I solve in my leisure time from websites like careercup and geeksforgeeks.